Scholarships & Financial Aid

 The Federal Supplemental Educational Opportunity Grant (FSEOG) and the Texas Public Education Grant (TPEG) are offered to students based on financial need as determined by the FAFSA.
 These funds are offered on a first-come, first-served basis.

-The Towards EXcellence, Access and Success (TEXAS) Grant is available to eligible Texas residents who have requisite levels of financial need according to the results of their financial aid application and have met the remaining program criteria, which may be reviewed on the Aggie One Stop Grants website.
+The Towards EXcellence, Access and Success (TEXAS) Grant is available to eligible Texas residents who have met certain levels of financial need according to the results of their financial aid application and have met the remaining program criteria, which may be reviewed on the Aggie One Stop Grants website.
 The TEXAS Grant is also subject to funds availability and eligibility guidelines as defined by the Texas Higher Education Coordinating Board.

 Additionally, Texas A&M provides institutional grant aid to eligible students to assist with educational expenses.
 Student grants are subject to fund availability and may be single-year or renewable.